 During your fasting period, you should avoid any activities that might stress you.
 Light exercises like yoga will sustain you positively.

 Interestingly, you can add spices and seasonings to your meals.
 These are the addition of vinegar, garlic, and herbs without increasing the level of calories that you take.
 Rather than adding sugar, opt for stevia as an excellent and healthful sweetening agent.

 Depending on the plan that you have chosen for your fasting and the purpose you have for this practice, choose among foods that are rich in healthy fats, fibre, and protein.
 Meals composed of things like avocado, nuts, fish, lentils, beans and eggs will be right for you.
 Certain fruits that are low in calories and contain a high volume of water like melon and grapes are good choices.
 Raw vegetables and air-popped popcorn are also functional in proper usage.

 After fasting, eat meals that have enough nutrient

 When ending a fast, consume food that is high in minerals, vitamins and other essential nutrients.
-This will help you to regulate your body sugar level while preventing nutrient deficiencies.
+This will help you to regulate your body glucose levels while preventing nutrient deficiencies.

 From all that has been discussed so far, it is evident that intermittent fasting’s promising health benefits are not compromised with the use of stevia.
-If you cannot do without sweetness of food and drink while fasting, this sweetening agent is a perfect alternative as it is free from calories and does not stimulate blood sugar level in the body.
-Just remember that while stevia does not affect intermittent fasting.
-Add-ins like milk, sugar, cream and other things that contain calories can end up breaking your fast.
+If you have a sweet tooth and can’t resist the temptation while fasting , this sweetening agent is a perfect alternative as it is calorie-free and does not increase blood sugar levels in the body.
+Just remember that while stevia does not affect intermittent fasting, add-ins like milk, sugar, cream and other ingredients that contain calories can end up breaking your fast.

 If you are interested in healthy meal plans, you may be curious about other methods of supporting your body health.
 Supplement a proper meal plan with some exercise and take up this 20 Min Full Body Workout at Home.